-oolean search in recruitment is not a modern concept.
+Boolean search in recruitment is not a modern concept.
 In fact, as a recruiter, it is probably something you use everyday without even realising it.
-The laws of boolean search were invented by English Mathematician George Boole in The Mathematical Analysis of Logic (1847) and have become a fundamental building block for all digital devices.
+The laws of Boolean search were invented by English Mathematician George Boole in The Mathematical Analysis of Logic (1847) and have become a fundamental building block for all digital devices.
 It is an astonishing thought but, without his laws, Google would never have existed in the way we know it today.
 That is why Google paid its own special tribute in 2015 to mark Boole’s 200th birthday, demonstrating how his laws work:

-But before losing yourself in the never ending animation, let’s explain what boolean search is in recruitment and how it is used effectively.
+But before losing yourself in the never ending animation, let’s explain what Boolean search is in recruitment and how it is used effectively.

 What Is Boolean Search In Recruitment?

-Boolean search in recruitment is the act of leveraging large databases, such as your recruitment CRM, LinkedIn, Indeed or Google to perform specific searches in order to find relevant candidates quickly.
+Boolean search in recruitment is the act of leveraging large databases, such as your recruitment CRM, LinkedIn, Indeed, or for Google to perform specific searches in order to find relevant candidates quickly.
 Using Boole’s laws, recruiters can refine their search results in a number of ways which can be particularly effective for finding a range of active and passive candidates for your open vacancies.

-Once you have exhausted your standard CV and profile searches, conducting more specific boolean searches can be a dynamic alternative that may unearth hidden talent that isn’t easily accessible through common search function.
+Once you have exhausted your standard CV and profile searches, conducting more specific Boolean searches can be a dynamic alternative that may unearth hidden talent that isn’t easily accessible through common search function.

 Boolean literate recruiters can perform incredibly complicated search strings to meet your every job requirement.
 Below is a real life example of a search string constructed to search for a Senior Financial Analyst: